pvcraven/networking-down-under-book/source/index.rst

    chapter_04/chapter_04
    chapter_05/chapter_05
    chapter_06/chapter_06
+   chapter_07/chapter_07

 .. note::

-   Originally this book was to be published, but after it kind of got abandoned, I decided to put it on-line.
+   Originally this book was to be published, but after was abandoned, I decided to put it on-line.
 There are about 14 chapters, and I'm still in the process of putting it on-line.